microsoft-surface-dev/android_bootable_aaropa/README.md

 - [Devuan](https://www.devuan.org/) for a linux distro that doesn't use systemd.
 - All the programs that are listed above.
 Without these programs, we couldn't be able to achieve something like this.

-And [Shadichy](https://github.com/shadichy), the one who started it all !
+And [Shadichy](https://github.com/shadichy), the one who started it all!